The economics of earthbags

 Both

-unconstrained runoff & incidental seepage into the
+unconstrained runoff & incidental seepage enters the

-soil, and ends up
+soil and sewer lines, and ends up

 in groundwater, aquifers, and waterways.